-- Organizations often have a lot of development opportunities, but don’t connect the right opportunity to the right employee.
+- Organizations often have a lot of employee development opportunities but don’t connect the right opportunity to the right employee.

-- Today, operating environments change quickly and organizations need to develop the competencies employees need both today and in the future.
+Employee development needs to be employee owned and manager supported, but organization informed to ensure that it meets the organization’s needs.
+Operating environments change quickly, and organizations need to develop the competencies employees need both today and in the future.

 Impact and Result

-- Design an employee development program that builds the competencies the organization needs both today and in the future.
+- Design an employee development plan that builds the competencies the organization needs both today and in the future.

-- Connect the right development opportunity to the right employee through an effective development planning process.
+- Connect the right development opportunity to the right employee through an effective employee development-planning process.

-- Equip managers and build program support to foster continuous learning and development.
+- Equip managers and build program support to foster continuous employee learning and development.

 Module 1: Assess Organizational Needs